 Harry Potter Character Names P–Z

-Penelope: Wife of Odysseus in Homer's Odyssey, she like her husband was unusually intelligent and clever.
+- Penelope: Wife of Odysseus in Homer's Odyssey, like her husband she was unusually intelligent and clever.
 Thus, a good name for a Ravenclaw.

-Petunia: A flower, obviously, but many sites on flower symbolism identify it with resentment and anger.
+- Petunia: A flower, obviously, but many sites on flower symbolism identify it with resentment and anger.

-Phineas: The name of two different miscreants of Greek mythology: one wasn't so bad a chap, except that he gave away the gods' secrets and had the Harpies set on him in punishment; the other was a lout who tried to wed his own niece Andromeda and made things difficult for Perseus, the hero who saved and married her.
+- Phineas: The name of two different miscreants of Greek mythology: one wasn't so bad a chap, except that he gave away the gods' secrets and had the Harpies set on him in punishment; the other was a lout who tried to wed his own niece Andromeda and made things difficult for Perseus, the hero who saved and married her.
 (Incidentally, Andromeda is on the Black family tree; she's Sirius' cousin and Tonks' mother.)

-Pince: French for "pliers, tweezers."
+- Pince: French for "pliers, tweezers."
 Perhaps inspired by pince-nez, an old-fashioned sort of glasses which might be worn by librarians?

-Pomfrey: Sounds medical, but I can't quite place it; however, her first name, "Poppy," is a flower whose juice has been used as a painkiller, anesthetic or soporific since ancient times (in its concentrated form, it's opium.)
+- Pomfrey: Sounds medical, but I can't quite place it; however, her first name, "Poppy," is a flower whose juice has been used as a painkiller, anesthetic, or soporific since ancient times (in its concentrated form, it's opium.)

-Privet: A type of plant used for privacy hedges, so a very apt term for a street in suburbia; incidentally, the plant is poisonous to pets.
+- Privet: A type of plant used for privacy hedges, so a very apt term for a street in suburbia; incidentally, the plant is poisonous to pets.

-Regulus: "prince, chieftain," literally "little king" in Latin.
+- Regulus: "prince, chieftain," literally "little king" in Latin.
 We get the name of Sirius' brother right after he complains that his parents were "convinced that to be a Black made you practically royal."

-Remus: One of the two legendary founders of Rome who was exposed at birth, rescued and suckled by a she-wolf.
+- Remus: One of the two legendary founders of Rome who was exposed at birth, rescued and suckled by a she-wolf.

-Ronald: From Old Norse, Rögnvaldr, "having the [ruling] power of the gods."
+- Ronald: From Old Norse, Rögnvaldr, "having the [ruling] power of the gods."

-Rubeus: Probably from ruber, "red, ruddy, blushing," but rubeus technically means "of/related to brambles, bramble-overgrown," which certainly describes his beard!
+- Rubeus: Probably from ruber, "red, ruddy, blushing," but rubeus technically means "of/related to brambles, bramble-overgrown," which certainly describes his beard!
 (I gather brambles in Italy are reddish.)

-Rufus: Yet another Latin word for red, especially "red-headed."
+- Rufus: Yet another Latin word for red, especially "red-headed."
 Sometimes associated with anger.

-Severus: Latin for "strict, stern, grim, terrible, severe."
+- Severus: Latin for "strict, stern, grim, terrible, severe."

-Sirius: the dog-star, part of the Canis Major (greater dog) constellation, brightest star in the sky.
+- Sirius: the dog-star, part of the Canis Major (greater dog) constellation, the brightest star in the sky.
 The name is ancient Greek: Σείριος, "burner, scorcher."It was revered as a god or goddess in many ancient cultures, due to its notable brilliance.

-Sybill: Sibyl was the standard title for a prophetess in the ancient Greek and Roman world.
+- Sybill: Sibyl was the standard title for a prophetess in the ancient Greek and Roman world.
 There were many Sybils, although the most famous is probably the one at Cumae, Italy, consulted by the Romans.

-Umbridge: A perfectly ordinary English name (in the Tim Burton Alice, the heroine pretends to be "from Umbridge,") but it sounds like umbrage, meaning "offense" in the sense of "I take offense at that."
+- Umbridge: A perfectly ordinary English name (in the Tim Burton Alice, the heroine pretends to be "from Umbridge,"), but it sounds like umbrage, meaning "offense" in the sense of "I take offense at that."
 It derives ultimately from Latin umbra, shadow.